Working with drama screenplays

 Reading scene scripts in the call sheet

-Now, if you have turned off access to the script section, all team members will be still able to read the script of each scene in the call sheets after you have published them, but only in the order you shoot them.
+If you have turned off access to the script section, all team members will be still able to read the script of each scene in the call sheets after you have published them, but only in the order you shoot them.
+You can also remove access for cast and crew that are only engaged for a few days.

 With the scene scripts in the call sheet, you never have to send or print the script or individual scene scripts to the cast and crew.
 They can read them in their favourite device.